-The Christmas Party and Student Pantomime

-At the end of the Michaelmas Term there is a Christmas Happy Hour, which traditionally includes a Panto, performed by the Part IIs.
+The Christmas Party and Student Panto At the end of the Michaelmas Term, the Part IIs dazzle the department, traditionally with a Panto.
 This could be your chance to not only demonstrate your thespian skills, but also to exact revenge on the academic staff who have tortured you in lectures!
 This Department can, shall we say, boast several members of staff who can easily be represented as compelling pantomime characters - and they love it!
-Oldtimers maintain that the jibes have become more barbed since exam scripts have become anonymous.
+(Poster from the 22/23 Part II Class Panto; Photo from 21/22 class decorating the Christmas Tree, also holding their Panto Poster)